suryaanshah/vistar-hackathon/README.md

 ---

-## ☁️ Deployment
+## Deployment

-This application is deployed using Streamlit Community Cloud and is accessible at:
+This application is deployed using Streamlit Community Cloud and is accessible at: [Streamlit](https://vistar-hackathon-arp2ylkx8zrnrpy2nbcvcu.streamlit.app/)

-**(Optional: Add your Streamlit Cloud app URL here if you deployed it)**

 The deployment uses the code from the `main` branch of this GitHub repository and installs dependencies from `requirements.txt`.

 ---

-## 🙏 Citations & Acknowledgements
+## Citations & Acknowledgements

 This project utilizes several open-source libraries and datasets.